New 5.10a Route in the Valhallas is a Monster

 In August we paddled from Slocan to Evans Creek and then hiked the three hours up the relatively mellow Beatrice Lake Trail.
 (The only real steep part of the hike is at the beginning as you rise out of the mouth of Evans Creek.)
 We passed the aptly named Emerald Lake, encountering another short steep hiking section up from its west end, to Cahill Lake in Valhalla Provincial Park.
 Our objective was the face of a large dome of gneiss on the north shore of the lake that’s backed by the sub-peaks of Hela Peak.
 It’s a stunning piece of white rock that’s easy to access from the campground at the west end of Cahill Lake.
 The same day we hiked in we did a recon mission to the base of the wall, scoped a line, stashed some gear, and went back to camp to rest before the next day’s push.

 The next day proved to be a bit longer and hotter than expected.
 In hindsight, Steve dumping a half litre of water at the start of the route because it was too heavy wasn’t the best idea.
 Nor was leaving one headlamp at camp.
 By the time we reached pitch 5, bolting the occasional blank section on lead, the temperature had climbed above 30°C. Luckily there were intermittent clouds but it wasn’t long before I was sucking on the lid of my chapstick trying to trick my brain into believing there was moisture in my mouth.
-Another five pitches took us near the summit just as the sun was starting to set.
+Another five pitches took us near top just as the sun was starting to set.
 We ate wild blueberries on the fly, savouring the minuscule amounts of moisture they provided, and then stumbled down talus for 1.5 hours using one headlamp and the light from a cellphone, before reaching an unnamed creek where I consumed about three litres of water in 10 minutes.
-We walked back into camp 15 hours after setting out, toasted the new 547-metre, 10-pitch route with scotch, and collapsed.
+We walked back into camp 15 hours after setting out, toasted the new 10-pitch route with scotch, and collapsed.

 Despite our challenges, I highly recommend this climb for those who want an adventure in a beautiful setting up easy slab.
 There’s only one 5.10a move on the whole route and it’s protected by a bolt.
 The rest of this monster climb is mostly in the 5.5 to 5.7 range, although you’ll want to be comfortable running out easier sections of slab as gear can be sporadic in places.
 Oh, and pick a day that’s not super hot.